SoftwarePunt/psinfoodservice-api-client/README.md

   </tbody>
 </table>

-⚠ **Work in progress - not all API features are implemented yet.
-PRs are welcome. :)**
+⚠ **Heads up - Limited scope:** this library currently only supports retrieving product information.
+PRs for other API features are welcome. :)

 ## Installation
 ### Requirements